Employee Signed Off Work with Stress?

 Stress-related sickness absence FAQs

-Can an employer contact an employee off work with stress?
+What are an employer’s responsibilities when an employee is signed off with stress?

 About DavidsonMorris